mattgallagher/CwlSignal/README.md

 That third step is a little tricky if you're unfamiliar with Xcode but it involves:

 1. click on your project in the file tree
-2. click on the target to which you want to add this module
+2. click on the target that you want to include CwlSignal
 3. select the "Build Phases" tab
-4. if you don't already have a "Copy File" build phase with a "Destination: Frameworks", add one using the "+" button in the top left of the tab
+4. if you don't already have a "Copy File" build phase with a "Destination: Frameworks", add one using the "+" button in the top left of the tab (it should appear at the bottom of the list of build phases)
-5. click the "+" within the "Copy File (Frameworks)" phase and from the list that appears, select the "CwlSignal.framework".
-There will probably be two frameworks with the same name – macOS and iOS versions – so look for the "CwlSignal.framework" that appears immediately *above* the corresponding macOS or iOS CwlSignal testing target
+5. drag the CwlSignal.framework and CwlUtils.framework from the "Products" subfolder inside the CwlSignal.xcodeproj in the Xcode file tree onto the "Copy File (Frameworks)" build phase.
+There will be two frameworks with these names (the macOS and iOS versions).
+Drag the two which are immediately above the corresponding CwlSignal_macOSTests.xctest or CwlSignal_iOSTests.xctest product.
-6. repeat the previous step for "CwlUtils.framework"

 #### Swift Package Manager related problems and errors

 When building using this approach, the "FetchDependencies" target will use the Swift Package Manager to download the "CwlUtils" project from github.
 The checkout is placed in the "Build intermediates" directory for your project.
-Normally, you can ignore its existence but if you get any errors from the "FetchDependencies" target, you might need to take some appropriate steps.
+Normally, you can ignore this detail but you will need network access when building the first time and if you get any errors from the "FetchDependencies" target, you might need to take some appropriate steps.

 In particular, when jumping around between Swift versions or checking out different repository versions, you may see: